-Snakes—just the thought of them slithering around freaks me out!
-Since my two dogs and I packed our bags and moved to the Charlotte area about a year ago, we’ve spotted quite a few wiggling in the grass and wandering along the hiking trails.
+Snakes — just the thought of them slithering around freaks me out!
+Since my two dogs and I enjoy heading outdoors for long nature walks, we’ve spotted quite a few wiggling in the grass and wandering along the hiking trails.
 While they may frighten many of us humans, they typically intrigue our canine kids.
 Not knowing what the heck they are, dogs may feel inclined to walk over, lean in, and start sniffing.
 And I’m pretty sure you know what happens next.

 When You Should Be On The Lookout For Snakes

 This is going to vary slightly depending on the weather in your particular location, but, in general, snakes are commonly found slithering around during the warmer months — spring, summer, and early fall.

 According to Snakeprotection.com, venomous snakes in North America — such as rattlesnakes, copperheads, and cottonmouths — go into hibernation when the weather cools down, which could be as early as September or as late as December.
 Although, if you live in the warmer, southern states then the snakes in your area may not go into hibernation at all.
 Rather, they may go into something called brumation, which means they don’t actually fall into a deep sleep.
 In brumation, a snake’s metabolism will slow down they will become less active, meaning they’re less likely to feed.

 Summary: Pet parents should be on the lookout for snakes when the average daytime temperatures reach and remain about 60º or higher.

 Warning Signs and Symptoms